An In-depth Study of LLM Contributions to the Bin Packing Problem: Assessing the scientific value of LLM-evolved ideas

 Let \abprio denote the best performing among the three heuristics \abff, \abbf, and \abwf. \abprio outperforms all baselines and LLMs-evolved heuristics considered, even on the data distributions on which they were trained.

-Our experiments confirm that \cTwelve, \cFourteen, and other LLM-evolved heuristics are not robust to variations in the data distribution, as previously demonstrated in detail by Sim et al.~\cite{sim2025beyondhype}).
+Our experiments confirm that \cTwelve, \cFourteen, and other LLM-evolved heuristics are not robust to variations in the data distribution, as previously demonstrated in detail \cite{sim2025beyondhype}.
 This result is not surprising: these heuristics are highly optimized for a single distribution—just as \abprio is with a fixed choice of parameters.

 \abprio, however, generalizes the core idea easily and effectively to distributions that exhibit a lower bound on item sizes and contain a large number of items.
 It nevertheless suffers from the same limitation as \cTwelve and \cFourteen when the number of items is small: the performance can degrade to as much as $c / (c-b)$ times the optimal\footnote{This can be shown by considering an instance where all arriving items are smaller than $b$, such that they would fill the bins up to $c-b$, then the next item would open a new bin.
 Note that if $b<x$ the distribution minimum, in this case the ratio would be $c/(c-x)>c/(c-b)$ and the result holds.}, where $c$ is the bin capacity and $b$ the second parameter.
 Notably, for \weibDef, \abwf converges much faster to comparable performance level than \cFourteen (Figure~\ref{fig:growing_abwf}).